ChloeHo12/New-York-City-Airbnb-Price-Prediction/README.md

 - `host_id`: a unique identifier for each Airbnb host
 - `host_name`: the name of the Airbnb host
 - `neighbourhood_group`: the borough in which the listing is located
-- `neighbourhood`: the specific neighbourhood in which the listing is located
+- `neighbourhood`: the specific neighborhood in which the listing is located
 - `latitude`: the latitude coordinate of the listing
 - `longitude`: the longitude coordinate of the listing
 - `room_type`: the type of room (entire home, private room, or shared room)